luctivud/All-Of-Competitive-Programming/README.md

 * Implementing the concepts after reading it.

-* Reading Editorials even if you have solved the problem.
+* Reading Editorial even if you have solved the problem.

 * Reading and understanding other users' solution and implementing the same.

 * Elaborating the concepts on your own and thinking about the different ways any concept can be modified and then implementing the same.

-* Helping others in understanding the concepts you have learnt: This might seem like a waste of time but it really helps in clearing the concepts, and solving others' doubts make your concept crystal clear.
+* Helping others in understanding the concepts you have learnt so far: This might seem like a waste of time but solving others' doubts and making someone understand a concept will make your concept crystal clear.

-* Having a Good Sleep.
+* Having a Good Sleep is always necessary to start the next day with zeal.

+> Side Note: One should take competitive programming as a sport or hobby.
+If you really want to improve in cp then you should remove all the unnecessary burden of *placements, etc* from your mind.
+It will take some time and practice to master cp which can only be achieved when you start to enjoy solving the problems rather than treating them as a task.
+It is not necessary to extensively keep on solving the problems to improve your skills.
+Instead you can take a break, relax, and then get to the problem.

+> Tip for implementation: To write a good and bug-free code in one-go, you should write your code following the same steps as you would if you were teaching a newbie to do something.
+(Atleast that's how I've managed a good accuracy so far even in contests.)
+Your speed will tend to increase once it becomes an habit.